 - Health Services will initiate an isolation protocol for any student who tests positive or is presumed positive pending the result of a test in accordance with state Department of Health guidelines.

-Union College does not perform testing for employees who are symptomatic.
-Please do not show up at the COVID-19 Testing Center without an appointment.
-Even if you do have an appointment, Union College does not perform testing for employees who are symptomatic.
+- Voluntary Testing - Union will provide testing to asymptomatic employees who desire to be tested because they are concerned about exposure to individuals with COVID-19.
+We are also exploring resources to support drive-up testing for symptomatic employees in the near future.
 Employees who have symptoms consistent with COVID-19 should stay home and contact their primary care physician to obtain a test, and notify their supervisor.
 In addition, employees who have been in contact with someone who has tested positive should contact Human Resources, and the New York State or their home county Department of Health, and follow the guidance they provide.

 Students, faculty and staff should sign up in CareEvolve to review their test results.
 Test results will be negative, positive or indeterminate.
 Negative results will be emailed to students, faculty and staff.
 If an individual tests positive they will receive a call from Union College Health Services (students) or Human Resources (employees).
 Individuals testing positive will not receive an email indicating their results.